NicolasSiver/nodebb-plugin-ns-embed/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+Plugin works well with default Markdown plugin or without him, i.e. there is no alteration of links in user's posts.

 **Important Note:** if you use `markdown` plugin, you should disable _Autoconvert url-like texts to links_ feature.

 ## Embeds Supported by Default